 Celebrating Mountain Day in Japan

 It shouldn’t come as a surprise that there is a public holiday in Japan celebrating the mountains.
-More than 70% of the country is mountainous and the highest peak, Mt Fuji (Fujisan, 富士山) at 3,775 metres, is one of the most famous mountains in the world.
+More than 70% of the country is mountainous and the highest peak, Mt Fuji (Fujisan, 富士山) at 3,775 meters, is one of the most famous mountains in the world.

 Traditionally, mountains have held great spiritual significance in Japanese culture and they are often revered, sacred places.
 This makes complete sense when you think about the strong relationship the Shintō 神道 religion has with nature.